LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 This query creates a `xml_docs` directory in the current directory.
-The XML documentation files can then be converted into a final format, e.g. HTML, using on the `lgtdoc` tool provided scripts.
+The XML documentation files can then be converted into a final format, e.g. HTML, using one of the `lgtdoc` tool provided scripts.
 For example:

 	$ cd xml_docs
 	$ lgt2html

 For more details and alternatives, see the `lgtdoc` tool documentation.

+It is also possible to add API documentation and diagrams for all the installed packs to the Logtalk distribution API documentation and diagrams by calling the `update_html_docs` and `update_svg_diagrams` scripts with the `-i` option.
+See the scripts documentation for details.

 Pinning registries and packs
 ----------------------------